-Bismark comes with a supplementary bismark methylation extractor script which operates on Bismark result files and extracts the methylation call for every single C analysed.
+Bismark comes with a supplementary methylation_extractor script which operates on Bismark result files and extracts the methylation call for every single C analysed.
 The position of every single C will be written out to a new output file, depending on its context (CpG, CHG or CHH), whereby methylated Cs will be labelled as forward reads (+), non-methylated Cs as reverse reads (-).
 The resulting files can be imported into a genome viewer such as SeqMonk (using the generic text import filter) and the analysis of methylation data can commence.
-Alternatively, the output of the methylation extractor can be transformed into a bedGraph file using the option --bedGraph (see also --counts).
-This step can also be accomplished from the methylation extractor output using the stand-alone script bismark2bedGraph (also part of the Bismark package available for download at www.bioinformatics.babraham.ac.uk/projects/bismark/).
-Optionally, the bedGraph counts output can be used to generate a genome-wide cytosine report which reports the number on every single CpG (optionally every single cytosine) in the genome, irrespective of whether it was covered by any reads or not.
-As this type of report is informative for cytosines on both strands the output may be fairly large (~46mn CpG positions or >1.2bn total cytosine positions in the human genome...).
-The bedGraph to genome-wide cytosine report conversion can also be run individually using the standalone module bedGraph2cytosine (also part of the Bismark package available for download at www.bioinformatics.babraham.ac.uk/projects/bismark/).
+Alternatively, the output of the methylation extractor can be transformed into a bedGraph file using the script genome_methylation_bismark2bedGraph which was kindly provided by Dr Oliver Tam (also available for download at www.bioinformatics.babraham.ac.uk/projects/bismark/).

-As of Bismark version 0.6 or higher the default input format for the bismark_methylation_extractor is SAM (or potentially BAM or CRAM if you've got Samtools installed).
-The former custom Bismark format can still be used by specifying --vanilla.
+As of Bismark version 0.6 or higher the default input format for the methylation_extractor is SAM.
+The former custom Bismark format can still be used as well by specifying --vanilla.